baktoft/yaps/README.md

   - Current version assumes all sync tags are co-located with hydrophones (which is usually the case).
 If needed, future versions will allow for other options.
-  - For non-fixed hydros, z is assumed to be known with much higher precision than x and y.
+  - For hydrophones where improved position is desired/needed (i.e. not in the `fixed_hydros_idx` vector), z is assumed to be known with much higher precision than x and y.
   - Only use data from periods where entire array is up, stationary and running - otherwise, make sure to NA invalid data…
   - Ensuring initial accuracy and precision of hydrophone positions is as good as possible is probably the easiest way to improve final results.
-We recommend to use a DGPS/GNSS instead of low-level consumer grade devices.
+We recommend to use a differential GPS/GNSS unit instead of low-accuracy consumer grade devices.

 -----